botahamec/elp/README.md

 ```bash
 elp start -u [remote link]
 ```
 Creates a local repository and pushes it to the remote repository linked.
 For example: `https://www.github.com/Botahamec/elp.git`.
-This requires that you've alreayd created a **blank** Github repository.
+This requires that you've already created a **blank** Github repository.
 There'll be conflicts if there's a README or license in the GitHub repository that you don't have.

 ```bash
 elp push [TITLE] -m [MESSAGE]